photo by Doug Levere

 Registration is now open for our 2019 Study Abroad trip to Tanzania. begin registration

 Through this unique high-impact experiential learning course, participants will engage with our community partners cultivated through 10 years of engagement, friendship and collaboration.
-Students will participate in activities designed to foster critical reflection and transformative learning.
-Upon return, students will synthesize their experiences through mentored projects and explore ways to leverage their learning through digital badges, journal submissions, and Proximity Projects.
+Students will participate in activities designed to foster critical reflection and transformative learning around topics related to girls’ empowerment, community development and collaborative innovation.

 Although the course is designed for students, a few spots will be reserved for non-students who will share their expertise, resources and ideas through customized experiential learning projects.